 Have you ever been to Francis Bay beach on St. John? 🌴

-It’s one of the most beautiful beaches that form part of the National Park.
+It’s one of the most beautiful beaches on the island and a part of the Virgin Islands National Park.

-Recently, our mother shared some of her fondest summer vacation memories with them.
+In 2017, my mother shared some of her fondest summer vacation memories spent there during the 1940s.

 Sojourns to St. John